Webstrates/Webstrates/README.md

 }
 ```

 In the above example, we have uploaded an image `cow.jpg` with a size of 135 KB (138666 bytes) to version 128 of the document (the current version).
-When adding an asset with the same name as a previous asset at the same version, the new asset will have a random string attached to its name.
-If a `cow.jpg` already existed in the above example, the `fileName` property in the output would have been something like `cow-ryw4o3gVz.jpg`.

 Note that an asset is always attached to the newest version of a webstrate, because the philosophy of Webstrates is to never modify the history of a document, but only append to it.
 For the same reason, restoring a webstrate also doesn't modify the history, but only appends to it.
 Assets cannot be deleted, except by deleting the entire document.